What is the defence of Accident?

 (b) he knows or believes that his conduct is more likely than not to result in destruction of or damage to property.”

-In the example where the accused has tripped, it is a defence to the charge for the Accused to establish that the damage resulted due to an accident (the tripping over) and that there was no intention to damage the property.
+In the example where the accused has tripped, it is a defence to the charge for the Accused to establish that the damage resulted due to an accident, being the tripping over.
+In these circumstances the prosecution will not be able to establish the accused intentionally or recklessly damaged the property because it was an accident.